syedmutti/EasyOCR_GUI/README.md

 * Install "anaconda" or "miniconda"

-* From anaconda terminal: create an environment using the "requirements.txt" file
+* From anaconda terminal: create an environment using the "environment.yaml" file

-   ---> In Anaconda terminal : conda create --name your/env/name --file requirements.txt
+   ---> In Anaconda terminal : conda env create -n /your/env/name> -f environment.yaml

    ---> Please replace your/env/name with a desired name for your environment.